UoM-Data-Science-Platforms/gm-sde/shared/documents/analyst-guidance.md

 - Anything else (e.g. documentation that is not code) goes in the 'doc' folder.

+- Export files: you can copy the files you want to export to the redirected C or P drive in the VDE (under "Redirected drives and folders" in "This PC" folder in VDE) and they will appear in the C or P drive in your laptop.

 - NB.
 There are known issues with using RStudio on a network shared drive.
 If you experience slow performance please read the documentation here: https://drive.google.com/file/d/1nRuhT-FJ-Sioh0ntknktPN3kYQCc-5px/view?usp=sharing

 - **_NB.
 Please do not attempt to install extra software on the VDEs.
 Instead let your RDE know and it can be arranged.
 This does not apply to R and Stata packages which can be installed in the usual way._**